cppalliance/cppalliance.github.io/_posts/2026-01-18-Joaquins2025Q4Update.md

 catalog of Boost libraries (170+) and categorize them according to their maintainance status and relevance in light of additions to the C++ standard library over the years.
-* Supporting the community as a member of the Fiscal Sponsorhip Committee (FSC).
+* Supporting the community as a member of the Fiscal Sponsorship Committee (FSC).